A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Numerical experiments

 \subsection{Defect mode and truncation of the capacitance matrix}

-In this subsection, we will illustrate that by truncating the capacitance matrix we can still capture the defect mode.
-To this end, we let the inclusion $D_0$ in the center be a sphere with radius $0.2$.
-It will lead to defect modes, as shown in \cite{Ammari_2022}.
-We keep the diagonal and sub-diagonal element of $\widehat{\mathbf{C}}^{\alpha}$ while letting other elements be zero.
+In this subsection, we illustrate that, by truncating the capacitance matrix, we can still capture the defect mode.
+To this end, we let the inclusion $D_0$ in the center be a disk with radius $0.2$.
+This leads to defect modes, as shown in \cite{Ammari_2022}.

+First we will show the banded approximation of the capacitance matrix, especially the nearest-neighbor approximation.
+We keep the diagonal and sub-diagonal elements of $\widehat{\mathbf{C}}^{\alpha}$ while setting all other elements to zero.
 The truncated matrix is denoted by $\widehat{\mathbf{C}}^{\alpha}_t$.
-And we plot the related generalized eigenvalues, as given in \eqref{eqn:genEigProb}.
+We plot the related generalized eigenvalues, as given in \eqref{eqn:genEigProb}.
 We numerically calculate the eigenvalues of the original capacitance matrix $\widehat{\mathbf{C}}^{\alpha}$ and those of the truncated capacitance matrix $\widehat{\mathbf{C}}_{t}^{\alpha}$ that correspond to the region $D_{t}$.
-And we can see from \Cref{fig:TruncaEig} that for each $\alpha$, the defect eigenvalue of the capacitance matrix can be well approximated by the truncated capacitance matrix.
+We can see from \Cref{fig:TruncaEig} that for each $\alpha$, the defect eigenvalue of the capacitance matrix can be well approximated by the truncated capacitance matrix.
 Specifically, the error